 K'NEX is popular with Makerspaces because of its relatively low cost, and its versatility.
 Children of any age from 5 upwards will find themselves enjoying using K'NEX once they overcome any initial nervousness.
 There is also a version with bigger components available called Kid K'NEX, for children aged 3 to 7.

-If you don't already have K'NEX, our K'NEX shop provides details of the four K'NEX Maker sets that are designed for use in Makerspaces.
-These are:
+If you don't already have K'NEX, our K'NEX shop provides details of three larger K'NEX sets that are ideal for use in Makerspaces.

 We are also pleased to offer the following guides on our Free downloads page, which may be of interest: